 Look for job vacancies at:

-- human resources;
+- human resources

 - quality standards.

-You could work as a personal tutor, working with students in their own homes.
+There are also opportunities to work as a personal tutor, working with students in their own homes.